Block House Penarth | WWII concrete watch tower

-A challenging proposal for the retention, retrofitting and extension of a previously converted WWII watchtower.
-The proposal extend an existing dwelling, whilst also reconfiguring the existing layout in order to create a sustainable, thermally efficient, environmentally friendly home, utilising environmentally sustainable construction.
+A challenging proposal for the retention, retrofitting, and extension of a previously converted WWII watchtower.
+The proposal extends an existing dwelling, whilst also reconfiguring the existing layout to create a sustainable, thermally efficient, environmentally friendly home, utilising environmentally sustainable construction.

 Client